alexanderkozlenko/random-org/README.md

 ### Limitations

-- API key usage information doesn't contain information about key creation time and total count of used bits and requests
+- API key usage information doesn't contain information about key creation time and total count of used bits / requests
 - Generation and verification of integer sequences support only vector parameters
 - `string` is the only supported type for the optional user data parameter
-- `base64` is the only supported format for BLOBs representation in JSON
+- `base64` is the only supported format for BLOBs in JSON
-- `10` is the only supported base for integers representation in JSON
+- `10` is the only supported base for integers in JSON

 ### Samples